 Multi-Company Consolidation Reports with One Click

-1. Business Unit Comparison
+1. P&L Comparison

-Sometimes the easiest way to make comparisons is to view companies side-by-side.
-This report allows you to compare multiple companies across multiples columns.
+Sometimes the easiest way to compare your companies is to view them side-by-side.
+This report allows you to compare multiple companies across many columns (up to 100).
 See each company side-by-side with a total to show the whole picture of the multi-company consolidation.

-2. Business Unit Income & Expense Summary
+3. Business Unit Income & Expense Summary

 It is important to be aware which of your entities are profitable and which areas need addressing.
 You can use the Business Unit Income & Expense Summary to give you a simplified list of organisations (one line each).
-This report is a great way to get a view of your multi-entity consolidations.
-The Report Designer gives many options on the columns you can add and offers alternative display modes.
+This report is a great way to get an overview of your multi-entity consolidations when you don’t want a detailed Profit & Loss report for each company.

-3. Cashflow Forecast
+4. Cashflow Forecast

 Cashflow is crucial to success.
 Forecasting cashflow allows your organisation to examine different scenarios and evaluate the effects of cashflow.
 This feature simplifies the decision-making process (especially for anyone who isn’t an accountant).
 Spreadsheeting a multi-company consolidated cash flow forecast is probably one of the more time-consuming tasks you’ll come across.
 You will find it so much easier with Calxa.

-4. Comparing Actuals to Budgets
+5. Comparing Actuals to Budgets

 You can optimise the reports to display KPIs: these reports can include built-in KPIs as well as any you have customised.

-5. Bank Movement Waterfall Chart
+7. Bank Movement Waterfall Chart

 Business owners and managers love to see the movement of funds through the business and the Bank Movement Waterfall Chart is a great way to do just that.
 The chart visually represents the cumulative effect of the positive and negative movements of your bank balance.
 Run at different levels, using Account Trees to group your accounts, to get a clear view of what’s driving your group.

-6. Detailed Consolidated Reports
+8. Detailed Consolidated Reports